Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

    Expression

-     This is both a Symbol defined in Mathics, and a Python class which implements the idea of a generalized List used in :term:`evaluation`.
+     This is both a :term:`Symbol` defined in Mathics, and a Python class which implements the idea of a generalized List used in :term:`evaluation`.
 In this document we are usually referring to the Python class, not the built-in Symbol.